Ben Brown: Chef, loving uncle, 'champion of the people'

 She later worked with Ben at the Red Cafe, which she helped run after managing Au Coquelet on University Avenue for many years.

-They were both attending a meeting organized by Alice Waters, who was working to get the Edible Schoolyard off the ground.
+They were both attending a meeting organized by Alice Waters, who was working to get the Edible Schoolyard Project off the ground.
 It was 1994.

 "I came away from that meeting really energized," Doty said.